hemanialaparthi/wapbac-sorting/README.md

 repository's base directory, run the automated grading checks by typing `gatorgrade --config config/gatorgrade.yml`.
 - You may also review the output from running GatorGrader in GitHub Actions.
-- Don't forget to provide all of the required responses to the technical writing prompts in the `writing/reflection.md` file.
+- Don't forget to provide all the required responses to the technical writing prompts in the `writing/reflection.md` file.
-- Please make sure that you completely delete the `TODO` markers and their labels from all of the provided source code.
-This means that instead of only deleting the `TODO` marker from the code you should delete the `TODO` marker and the entire prompt and then add your own comments to demonstrate that you understand all of the source code in this project.
+- Please make sure that you completely delete the `TODO` markers and their labels from all the provided source code.
+This means that instead of only deleting the `TODO` marker from the code you should delete the `TODO` marker and the entire prompt and then add your own comments to demonstrate that you understand all the source code in this project.
 - Please make sure that you also completely delete the `TODO` markers and their labels from every line of the `writing/reflection.md` file.
 This means that you should not simply delete the `TODO` marker but instead delete the entire prompt